sailenderkm/Devops_Training-Kumar/README.md

-# NEW COMMIT  DevOps-WebApp project integrated with CI model
+# One NEW COMMIT  DevOps-WebApp project integrated with CI model
 # Added more lines of code
 -------------------------------
 DevOps-WebApp for maven web app projects